-Solution: Use document.formName.elements["elementName"] uniformly.
+Solution: Use document.formName.elements["elementName"] in a unified manner.

-Solution: Uniformly obtain custom attributes through getAttribute().
+Workaround: uniformly obtain custom attributes through getAttribute().

 Example: